telekom/testerra/CONTRIBUTING.md

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](CODEOWNERS) of the  repository you want to contribute to) in the description of the pull request.

+* If you have found a bug, go ahead and follow the instructions of [Bug Reports](#bug-reports).

-* If you plan to do something more involved, please reach out to us and send an [email](mailto:opensource@telekom.de).
-This will avoid unnecessary work and surely give you and us a good deal of inspiration.
+* If you plan to do something more involved or have feature request, please feel free and create an GitHub issue describing your proposal.
+This will avoid unnecessary work and surely give you and us a good deal of inspiration, but please be willing to implement at least some code for the new feature.

 * Relevant coding style guidelines are available in the respective sub-repositories as they are programming language-dependent.

+## Bug Reports

+* Before opening a new bug in our GitHub issue tracker, please have a look at the open issues to avoid duplicates as early as possible.

+* If you don't find an open or - even better - already closed issue addressing your problem, please feel free to create an issue providing at least the information that will be asked in the issue template.

+* To give your bug more credit you may add a testcase addressing your problem to make it easier for us to reproduce your error.
+But, please don't worry if you don't.

+* Remember that bug reports should be able to reproduce and allow other members of the community to collaborate on it.
+Please do not expect that the bug will automatically see any activity to fix it.
+Creating a bug just is the start of the path of fixing a problem.

 ## Steps to Contribute